guywiddasnipah/Aim-Trainer-Mod/README.md

 ## Contact  <a name="contact"></a>

-This project was developed by Team AimX:
+This mod was developed by Team AimX:

 - **Vance Y.** - UI | 3D Modelling/Texturing | Scripting
 <p align="center"><a href="https://dsc.gg/aim-trainer-mod">